 As long as the basic principles are followed – basic movements for fast reps and isolation movements for slow reps – the exercises listed can be changed up with exercises of your choosing.
 Follow this routine for 4-6 weeks, then I would change things up again.

 Variety is one of the keys to muscle growth because you keep introducing a new type of stress to your muscles.
 Remember, everything works, some things work better than others but everything only works for a while.
 It makes sense to be creative and new in your thinking every once in a while, trying something a little bit different.
-This routine does just that!
+The rep variation training routine does just that!

 By: Jim Brewster